-Line-of-Sight
+Line-of-Sight Management

-Measures to reduce sight-lines may discourage human use, and may also decrease predator efficiency and mobility.
-Appropriate locations for line-of-sight blocks include transition zones between upland forest and muskeg/black spruce forest, areas with level terrain that have long-sight-lines, and where the pipeline loop intersects an existing road or other pipeline right-of-way (Figure 2).
-Preliminary locations may be selected based on available mapping, however, the final locations for line-of-sight measures are most effectively determined post-construction when final site clearing and terrain contours can be evaluated.
+Measures to reduce sight-lines may discourage human use and may also decrease predator efficiency.
+Appropriate locations for line-of-sight blocks include transition zones between upland forest and muskeg/black spruce forest, areas with level terrain that have long sight-lines, and where the pipeline loop intersects an existing road or other linear feature.
 Bends in the right-of-way (e.g., dog-legs) are an effective method of limiting line-of-sight distances.
-Lineof-sight can also be reduced through the use of short-term measures (e.g., slash or earth berms constructed to an approximate height of 2 m; fences) and/or long-term measures (e.g., vegetation screening).
-Although slash berms and fences can be an effective measure to create immediate breaks in lines-of-sight (TERA 2011b, Westland Resource Group 2011), the feasibility of their use is limited by increased fire hazard and pest outbreak risks.
+Line-of-sight can also be reduced through the use of short-term measures (e.g., slash or earth berms constructed to an approximate height of 2 m; fences) and/or long-term measures (e.g., vegetation screening).
+Although slash berms and fences can be an effective measure to create immediate breaks in lines-of-sight (Tera 2011, Westland Resource Group 2011), the feasibility of their use is limited by increased fire hazard and pest outbreak risks.
 Berms and fencing may not be feasible in some situations such as lowland (e.g., muskeg) areas where surface drainage may be affected and/or the peat substrate does not support fencing material.
 Earth berms may also be impractical if sufficient source material is not available, which is often the case in locations where minimal disturbance construction is employed (i.e., reduced surface disturbance and grading).
 Spreading of weed seeds is also a concern associated with earth berms that are constructed using imported material.
-In consideration of these factors, the installation of earth berms is not a practical approach in many cases (i.e., muskeg).
+In consideration of these factors, the installation of earth berms is not a practical approach in many cases.
 Vegetation screening, combined with bends in the right-of-way, are better suited for reducing line-of-sight in caribou range.
-In addition to natural regeneration, vegetation screens that avoid forage species/legumes attractive to ungulates, can be planted across the right-of-way.
+In addition to natural regeneration, vegetation screens that avoid forage species (e.g., willows, legumes) attractive to ungulates can be planted across the RoW.